DimitrisPatiniotis/house_valuation/README.md

 $ python3 createBestForrest.py
 ```

-Note that the model created has a maximum RMSE of 0.085.
+Note that the model created has a minimum R-Squared of 0.7.

 ## Make A Prediction